Energy bounds for weighted spherical codes and designs via linear programming: Universal lower bounds for energy of weighted codes

-expand in the system $\{P_i^{(n+2)}(t)\}$ with nonnegative coefficients.
+for some positive constants $B_2$ and $\beta_2$.
 Then all partial products from \eqref{p-prod-even} with $r \leq 2k-2$ expand with nonnegative coefficients in $(t+1)P_i^{(n+2)}(t)P_j^{(n+2)}(t)$ and the strengthened Krein condition completes the argument.
 Finally, in the case $r=2k-1$ we obtain exactly the Levenshtein polynomial $f_{2k}^{(n,s)}(t)$ which is positive definite and this is exactly what is needed to complete the proof that $f \in L_h^{(n)} \cap \mathcal{P}_m$.
 Thus, \eqref{ulb-formula} follows in this case as well.